noahsug/chat-app/README.md

 5. Commit changes: `git commit -m "Description"`
 6. Push to branch: `git push origin feature-name`
 7. Open a Pull Request

+## Future Improvements

+- **Real-time Subscriptions**: Replace polling with tRPC subscriptions for instant message delivery and reduced server load
+- **UI theme**: Be less inspired by twitch UI and do something more original
+- **Security**: Protect against XSS, etc
+- **Rate limiting**: User can only post 10 messages in 30s

 ## License